 Congratulations on your new eBike!
 Whether you’ve purchased an eBike to ride further, to ride faster or to simply enjoy the incredible scenery New Zealand has to offer, your new eBike will open your eyes to a whole new world.
-Whether you’re on a Scott eBike, an Avanti eBike, a Pivot eMTB, or a Cannondale electric bike, our team will have put you on the best eBike to suit your needs.
+Whether you’re on a Scott eBike, an Avanti eBike, a Pivot eMTB, a Sinch eBike or a Cannondale electric bike, our team will have put you on the best eBike to suit your needs.

-Before you head out adventuring on your new eBike, do yourself a favour and familiarise yourself with your drive system.
+Before you head out adventuring on your new eBike, do yourself a favour and familiarize yourself with your drive system.
 Below you’ll find user manuals for the two most common drive systems: Bosch and Shimano.

 Bosch General Owner’s Manual